jBouyoud/poc-hbase-coprocessor/README.md

 # poc-hbase-coprocessor

-This POC aims to demonstrate how to solve those coprocessors "issues".
+This POC aims to demonstrate how to secure hbase coprocessors by applying custom policies on it.

 It based on Hbase version : *1.2.3*.